Friday, June 2, 2017

 I do not age!

-Oh, how confused Mr. Benjamin Zec was just then...
-He had the face of eternal youth, like that Dorian Gray fellow!
-And that was another thing.
-The same way he had known Hamlet by heart, every line of this Dorian Gray had somehow been etched into his gestures, racing into his consciousness—equally inexplicable.
+Oh, how confused Mr. Benjamin Zec was just then... he had the face of eternal youth, like that Dorian Gray fellow!
+And that was another thing: The same way he had known Hamlet by heart, every line of this Dorian Gray had somehow been etched into his gestures, racing into his consciousness, equally inexplicable.

 And that was nothing compared to the next miracle.

 Remembering Dorian Gray, Benjamin ran into the bedroom.
-The room was upstairs, the first on the left, and in the night-table drawer was a book—he knew it.
-So he opened the drawer.
+The room was upstairs, the first on the left, and in the night-table drawer was a book, he knew it.
+So, he opened the drawer.
 The book he found had a cracked, fragile cover and yellowing pages.
 And it wasn’t in English.
 But Benjamin knew how to read it, and the cover said:

 Oscar Wilde